Advanced-Vision-and-Learning-Lab/XAI_Analysis/Datasets/README.md

 ```

 ## EuroSAT dataset [[`BibTeX`](https://github.com/Peeples-Lab/XAI_Analysis/tree/main/Datasets#citing-eurosat)]
-To download the EuroSAT dataset.
-Initialize a new EuroSAT dataset instance in which download is set to True.
+To download the EuroSAT dataset, initialize a new EuroSAT dataset instance in which download is set to True.
 The structure of the `EuroSAT` folder is as follows:
 ```
 └── root dir
     ├── ds //Contains folders of images for each class.
     ├── eurosat-train
     ├── eurosat-test
 	  ├── eurosat-val
 ```

 ## <a name="CitingEuroSAT"></a>Citing EuroSAT